Small fiber neuropathy: Causes

-Mutations in the SCN9A or SCN10A gene can cause small fiber neuropathy.
+Mutations in the SCN9A or SCN10A genes can cause small fiber neuropathy.
 These genes provide instructions for making pieces (the alpha subunits) of sodium channels.
 The SCN9A gene instructs the production of the alpha subunit for the NaV1.7 sodium channel, and the SCN10A gene instructs the production of the alpha subunit for the NaV1.8 sodium channel.
-Sodium channels transport positively charged sodium atoms (sodium ions) into cells and play a key role in a cell's ability to generate and transmit electrical signals.
+Sodium channels transport positively charged sodium ions into cells and play a key role in a cell's ability to generate and transmit electrical signals.
 The NaV1.7 and NaV1.8 sodium channels are found in nerve cells called nociceptors, which transmit pain signals to the spinal cord and brain.

-The SCN9A gene mutations, which cause small fiber neuropathy, result in NaV1.7 sodium channels that do not close completely when the channel is turned off.
+Mutations in the SCN9A gene, which cause small fiber neuropathy, result in NaV1.7 sodium channels that do not fully close when the channel is turned off.
 Many SCN10A gene mutations result in NaV1.8 sodium channels that open more easily than usual.
 The altered channels allow sodium ions to flow abnormally into nociceptors.
-This increase in sodium ions enhances transmission of pain signals, causing individuals to be more sensitive to stimulation, which might otherwise not cause pain (allodynia).
+This increase in sodium ions enhances the transmission of pain signals, making individuals more sensitive to stimulation that might otherwise not cause pain (allodynia).

-In this condition, the small fibers that extend from the nociceptors through which pain signals are transmitted (axons) degenerate over time.
-The cause of this degeneration is unknown, but it likely accounts for some of the signs and symptoms of the disorder, such as the loss of temperature differentiation and pin-prick sensation.
-The combination of increased pain signaling and degeneration of pain-transmitting fibers leads to a variable condition with signs and symptoms that can both vary and change over time.
+In this condition, the small fibers that extend from the nociceptors through which pain signals are transmitted degenerate over time.
+The cause of this degeneration is unknown, but it likely accounts for some of the disorder's signs and symptoms, such as loss of temperature discrimination and pinprick sensation.
+The combination of increased pain signaling and degeneration of pain-transmitting fibers leads to a variable condition with signs and symptoms that can fluctuate over time.

 SCN9A gene mutations have been found in approximately 30 percent of individuals with small fiber neuropathy; SCN10A gene mutations are responsible for about 5 percent of cases.
 In some instances, other health conditions cause this disorder.
 Diabetes mellitus and impaired glucose tolerance are the most common diseases that lead to this disorder, with 6 to 50 percent of diabetics or pre-diabetics developing small fiber neuropathy.

-Other causes of this condition include a metabolic disorder called Fabry disease, immune disorders such as celiac disease or Sjogren syndrome, an inflammatory condition called sarcoidosis, and human immunodeficiency virus (HIV) infection.
+Other causes of this condition include Fabry disease; immune disorders such as celiac disease or Sjögren's disease; an inflammatory condition called sarcoidosis; and human immunodeficiency virus (HIV) infection.

-In people with diabetes who rapidly reduce their HbA1c value by over three percentage points within a short time frame (3–6 months), a temporary form of SFN often results.
+In people with diabetes who rapidly reduce their HbA1c value by over three percentage points within a short time frame (3–6 months), a temporary form of small fiber neuropathy often results.

-Recently several studies have suggested an association between autonomic small fiber neuropathy and postural orthostatic tachycardia syndrome.
-Other notable studies have shown a link between erythromelalgia, fibromyalgia, Ehlers–Danlos syndrome, and long COVID.
+Since 2013, studies have suggested an association between autonomic small fiber neuropathy and postural orthostatic tachycardia syndrome.
+Studies have also linked small fiber neuropathy to erythromelalgia, fibromyalgia, Ehlers–Danlos syndrome, and long COVID.